izikeros/blog/content/posts/notes/lean_startup_criticism.md

 Date: 2023-09-04
 Modified: 2023-11-07
 Status: published
-tags: lean, lean-startup, methodology, startup
+tags:
+  - lean
+  - lean-startup
+  - methodology
+  - startup
 Category: note
 prompt: Is the Lean Startup method still valid today?
 What is the main criticism of this method regarding the current situation?
 ---